 What about the most satisfying thing in the world?
 Ask anyone and they’ll tell you: success.
 True success is the most satisfying thing.

-When people skip over the hardest thing—knowing yourself—is it any wonder so many people find success so elusive?
+But when people skip over the hardest thing—knowing yourself—is it any wonder so many find success so elusive?

 Here’s an exercise to try the next time you have some time to yourself.
 Review these questions:

 How can I be more helpful to my colleagues?

 What do I tend to neglect or shy away from?